GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: Conclusions

 \section{Conclusions}

-In this paper, we introduced a GNSS-inertial initialization method formulated through relative distance residuals.
+In this paper, we introduced a GNSS-inertial initialization method formulated through inter-epoch baseline residuals.
 We also proposed a principled activation criterion that defers the inclusion of global residuals until the problem is sufficiently well-conditioned, as determined by an observability analysis.
-Experiments on the EuRoC and GVINS datasets confirm that this strategy yields accurate and robust trajectory estimates under a variety of operating conditions.
+Experiments on EuRoC, GVINS and MARS-LVIG datasets confirm that this strategy yields accurate and robust trajectory estimates under a variety of operating conditions.
+Furthermore, our approach generalizes effectively to realistic GNSS deployments, providing consistent improvements not only in position accuracy but also in heading and gyroscope-bias estimation.
+Taken together, these results validate the proposed method as a reliable initialization strategy across both controlled benchmarks and challenging real-world scenarios.